rocky-linux/documentation/en/rocky/8/guides/RL_rsync_ssh.md

 ## Preparing The Environment

 This particular example will use rsync on the target to pull from the source, rather than pushing from the source to the target, so we will need to set up an [SSH key pair](RL_ssh_public_private_keys.md) for this for this.
-Once the SSH key pairs are created and you have confirmed access without a password from the target machine to the source, we are ready to start.
+Once the SSH key pairs are created, and you have confirmed access without a password from the target machine to the source, we are ready to start.

 ## rsync Parameters And Setting Up A Script